Freddy Ibrahim: College career

 Ibrahim played college basketball for the Tampa Spartans of the University of Tampa, In his first year he averaged 2.0 points, 1.4 rebounds and 1.1 assists per game.
 In his sophomore year, he averaged 5 points, 3.1 rebounds and 3.7 assists per game.
 In his junior year, he averaged 4.2 points, 2.6 rebounds and 2.8 assists per game.
 He averaged 10.2 points, 4.5 rebounds and 3.1 assists per game in his senior year.

 Professional career

-Ibrahim joined the Jordanian side Orthodox Basketball Club in the 2019-20 season.
+Ibrahim joined the Jordanian side Orthodox in the 2019-20 season.

+On August 12, 2024, Ibrahim signed with Amman United of the Jordanian Premier Basketball League.

 National team career

-Ibrahim played for the Jordanian national team at William Johns Cup in Taiwan and the 2019 FIBA Basketball World Cup in China, where he averaged 7.2 points, 2.4 rebounds and 3.4 assists per game.
+Ibrahim played for the Jordanian national team at William Jones Cup in Taiwan and the 2019 FIBA Basketball World Cup in China, where he averaged 7.2 points, 2.4 rebounds and 3.4 assists per game.